dhellmann/pymotw/PyMOTW/urllib2/index.rst

 Encoding Arguments
 ------------------

-Arguments can be passed to the server by encoding them with ``urllib.urlencode()`` and appending them to the URL.
+Arguments can be passed to the server by encoding them with :ref:`urllib.urlencode() <urllib-urlencode>` and appending them to the URL.

 .. include:: urllib2_http_get_args.py
     :literal:
     :start-after: #end_pymotw_header

 The list of client values returned in the example output contains the encoded query arguments.

 ::